AdityaDutt/Siamese-Networks-Tutorial/README.md

 <img align="center" alt="siamnet" height= "300px" src="./siamese_net.png?raw=True" />

-### This a basic tutorial of simaese networks.
+### This a basic tutorial of siamese networks.
 Here is an article written on Medium: #

 Here is the dataset used for this project: [Multi Color and Shapes Dataset](https://github.com/AdityaDutt/MultiColor-Shapes-Database)